lisamelton/video_transcoding/README.md

 Hi, I'm [Don Melton](http://donmelton.com/).
 I created these tools to transcode my collection of Blu-ray Discs and DVDs into a smaller, more portable format while remaining high enough quality to be mistaken for the originals.

-What makes these tools unique is the special rate control system which achieves those goals.
+What makes these tools unique is the special ratecontrol system which achieves those goals.

 This package is based on my original collection of [Video Transcoding Scripts](https://github.com/donmelton/video-transcoding-scripts) written in Bash.
 While still available online, those scripts are no longer in active development.
 Users are encouraged to install this Ruby Gem instead.